noahehall/multicloud/opensource/apache/tinkerpop.md

 ## basics

 - a graph computing framework and top level project hosted by the Apache Software Foundation.

-- common file formats
+### common file formats

+- GraphML: XML; supported by tinkerpop
+  - can represent entire graphs
+  - industry standard and widely adopted
-  - GraphML: widely recognized by TinkerPop
+  - does not support all of the data types and structures used by TinkerPop
-  - GraphSON: JSON defined by Apache TinkerPop and heavily used in that environment
+- GraphSON: JSON; defined by Apache TinkerPop
+  - can represent entire graphs
+  - can represent the results of gremlin queries
+  - important for gremlin server but not widely adopted outside of tinkerpop
+  - fully supported by tinkerpop
 - CSV

 ### Data Model